 - Storage: 128GB micro-SD card (OS and software)

-- Primary Storage: Fast external SSD (e.g., 1TB) for media storage
+- Primary storage: Fast external SSD (e.g., 1TB) for media storage

-- Backup Storage: Reliable external HDD (e.g., 2TB) for data redundancy
+- Backup storage: Reliable external HDD (e.g., 2TB) for data redundancy

 For a leaner setup, the Pi Zero 2 W works for smaller libraries and less intensive tasks.
 Same software, less headroom.